karacolada/tre-ces-example/README.md

   - Python image [`docker/piped-pyt`](./docker/piped-pyt/)
   - Tensorflow image (:construction: TODO)

-:construction: GH actions will eventually be used for CI/CD.
-In the meantime, build locally and push to this repository's CR instead, as described below.

 ## General guidance

 The National Safe Haven provides tools that allow researchers to run their analyses using containers.